 The impact can be huge if norovirus is introduced into care homes and hospitals.
 It can lead to ward closures and make it difficult for healthcare staff to treat vulnerable patients at the busiest time of the year.
 The ward will be closed to visitors, and no further patients can be admitted until the outbreak is over - which can take weeks.

-NHS Choices offers advice on Norovirus, including:
+The NHS website offers advice on Norovirus, including:

 - Symptoms of norovirus